dipankar-techcraft-1991/codecrafters/README.md

 This is a responsive web application built using Next.js that replicates a coding challenge platform page (Code Crafters).
 The page is divided into two main sections: a problem statement and a code editor with run and submit buttons.
 The layout is responsive and adapts to various screen sizes, ensuring the web page looks good on both desktop and mobile devices.

+The code inside the editor is static and intended for demonstration purposes only.
+It does not function dynamically.

 ## Components

 Navbar.js: Contains the navigation bar with a dark mode toggle button.